silverHub/readytotinker/src/pages/index.md

 sections:
   - component: HeroBlock
     content: >-
       Let's try this blogging thing.
-You will find every unimportant information about me here.

-      Additionally you should find technical blog posts and the list of my pet projects as well.
-With time.
     section_id: hero
     title: Welcome.
     type: heroblock
   - actions: []
     component: ContentBlock
     content: >-
-      I like to tinker around with code.
-This is my official profession as well since 10+ years.
-I'm fascinated by FE technologies and JS programming however I had couple of years of experience with the dark side (Java) as well.
-Usually I'm too lazy to finish my pet-projects so I need some incentive to be more disciplined and properly document and share the knowledge I gain.
+      Software development is my chosen profession and as many of you may know this comes with tinkering with code even outside office    hours.
+Since a while I felt I was missing a medium where I could collect my thoughts and share with a bigger audience.
+Secretly I'm also hoping, this will also help to concentrate on less but more accomplished pet-projects.

 So that would be what this site is all about.
     image: ''
     section_id: about
     title: About this site